-- Dress: As a general rule, wear solid colors, as stripes and patterns draw attention away from your face.
-Avoid wearing turtlenecks and large loose clothing, as these often make the neck seem nonexistent and the body seem wider than it is.
+Dress: As a general rule, wear solid colors, as stripes and patterns draw attention away from your face.
+Avoid wearing turtlenecks and large loose clothing, as these often make the neck seem nonexistent, and the body looks wider than it is.
 Shorts or capris have a tendency to make legs appear shorter than they are.

-- Colors: Solid monochromatic colors are easiest to coordinate, but primary or complementary colors also look great and bring energy to the photograph.
-Darker colors will cause the subject(s) to appear thinner while lighter colors will cause the subject(s) to appear larger.
+Colors: Solid monochromatic colors are easiest to coordinate, but primary or complementary colors also look great and bring energy to the photograph.
+Darker colors will cause the subject(s) to appear thinner while lighter colors will make the subjects appear larger.
 Dark pants or jeans with dark shoes give texture and visually anchor a portrait.
-When choosing color schemes, consider not only what looks best on you, but also what colors will look best in wall portraits and complement your home’s décor.
+When choosing color schemes, consider not only what looks best on you, but also what colors will look best on wall portraits and complement your home’s décor.

 Looking good on camera doesn’t require a makeup artist, but professional makeup tips help.
 Even if you prefer a natural look, the camera tends to exaggerate flaws and create artificial ones.
 Who needs that?
 These camera-friendly makeup tips focus on makeup application that enhances rather than detracts from your looks.

-Makeup tips for camera include an array of corrective and dramatic effects as well as simply enhancing one’s natural appearance.
-The key is to consider that images are two dimensional, so shadows and highlighted areas may need to be emphasized, de-emphasized or even simulated, for the best overall effect.
+Makeup tips for the camera include an array of corrective and dramatic effects as well as enhancing one’s natural appearance.
+The key is to consider that images are two-dimensional, so shadows and highlighted areas may need to be emphasized, de-emphasized or even simulated, for the best overall effect.

-- Skin, The Canvass: Before you apply makeup, start with smooth, toned and moisturized skin.
+Skin, The Canvas: Before you apply makeup, start with smooth, toned and moisturized skin.
 If necessary, give yourself a facial or scrub treatment.
-This minimizes uneven or artificial looking makeup application and promotes a healthy, glowing look.
+This minimizes uneven or artificial-looking makeup application and promotes a healthy, glowing look.

-- **Additional makeup tip: Bronzer makeup can also be applied along the sides of the nose to minimize width.
+**Additional makeup tip: Bronzer makeup can also be applied to the sides of the nose to minimize width.
 And, a darker shade of blush applied under the cheekbones produces more definition.